 Founded in 1968, the Anna Bing Arnold Children’s Center provides early care and education services for the Cal State L.A. campus community.
 The Center serves children from infancy through preschool, is accredited by the National Association for the Education of Young Children and is licensed by the California Department of Health and Social Services.

-At the Anna Bing Arnold Children's Center we strive to create a shared community where parents, teachers and the campus join together to provide children with the very best.
-It is the mission of the Children's Center to provide enriched developmental childcare services for Cal State L.A. student-parents, faculty, staff and the local community.
-The Center provides support for student-parents as they work to complete their education and offers both reduced rates for Cal State L.A. students and tuition assistance for low-income families.
+At the Anna Bing Arnold Children's Center, we strive to create a shared community where parents, teachers, and the campus join to provide children with the best.
+It is the mission of the Children's Center to provide enriched developmental childcare services for Cal State L.A. student-parents, faculty, staff, and the local community.
+The Center supports student-parents as they complete their education and offers reduced rates for Cal State L.A. students and tuition assistance for low-income families.
 The Children's Center is sponsored in part by grants from the Cal State L.A.
 Associated Students, Inc. (ASI), the California Department of Education and the U.S. Department of Education.
 The Center also offers a range of interdisciplinary opportunities for observation, fieldwork, and research for Cal State L.A. students and faculty.

 The program practices at the Children's Center are based on our beliefs about how children learn and should be treated, about the importance of families to a successful school environment, and about the role of teachers in making it all happen.

 Central to our philosophy is our view of children as curious, competent and capable learners who are active participants in constructing their knowledge of the world.